Skip to content

 Red Quill Editorial LLC

-Red Quill Editorial logo
+Red Quill Editorial LLC logo freelance fiction book editor

 Think you might be ready for an editor?
 If you’re unsure what type of editing you need, want to know how much it might cost, or simply have a question for me, Let’s Discuss Your Manuscript!
 I offer discounts, a payment plan option, and value adds.